SE-UUlm/snowballr-frontend/wiki/Contributing.md

 Starting from an issue, we create a branch with the name of the issue (see [Commits & Branches](#commits--branches)).
 It's up to you, whether you create a draft pull request immediately or wait until you are finished with the implementation.
 While creating a draft pull request gives you direct feedback from the CI/CD pipeline, it also clutters the pull request list.
-So it's up to you, whether you want to create a draft pull request or not.
+So it's up to you whether you want to create a draft pull request or not.

 When starting to work on an issue, ensure that the issue is assigned to you and part of our project `SnowballR`.
 Furthermore, make sure you set the status to `In progress` and the iteration to the current one (if that is not already